The former Prime Minister of India, Mr. Narasimha Rao, once famously said, “No decision is also a decision.”

-However, in the realm of corporate organizations, a conscious avoidance of dealing with the ‘forks in the road’ – that managers are paid to encounter and to deal with appropriately – won’t take them to positions of greater responsibility.
+However, in the realm of corporate organizations, conscious avoidance of dealing with the ‘forks in the road’ – that managers paid to encounter and to deal with appropriately – won’t take them to positions of greater responsibility.
 Effective, timely and swift decision-making are essential qualities that capable managers consistently show evidence of.
-Accordingly, those who are seen to be decisive, have a greater chance of making it to the levels of upper management, especially as we deal with the complexities and the ambiguities of the 21st century.
+Accordingly, those who seen to be decisive, have a greater chance of making it to the levels of upper management, especially as we deal with the complexities and the ambiguities of the 21st century.

 Every human-being makes decisions: from the very basic, mundane choices related to what we might eat or drink, to the more complicated ones on how best to invest our savings, each one of us uses our cognitive abilities to follow a path that gives us joy, value and a sense of fulfillment in the present.

 Not all decisions yield the outcomes that we may have wished for, but that is precisely what makes being decisive an essential requirement for higher management.

-I believe that humans will continue to play a dominant role in managerial decision-making (within corporations ) for some more time, and their ability therefore, to take effective, timely and swift decisions will play an increasingly important role in the fortunes of enterprises.
-Not only that, employees are enthused when they see their organizations responding swiftly to opportunities, and consciously avoiding current and future risks.
-Correspondingly, managerial and employee morale are adversely affected when an organization is perceived to be “slow” in decision-making, or unable to make timely decisions at the right levels.
+I believe that humans will continue to play a dominant role in managerial decision-making (within corporations ) for some more time, and their ability, therefore, to take effective, timely and swift decisions will play an increasingly important role in the fortunes of enterprises.
+Not only that, employees enthused when they see their organizations responding swiftly to opportunities, and consciously avoiding current and future risks.
+Correspondingly, managerial and employee morale are adversely affected when an organization perceived to be “slow” in decision-making, or unable to make timely decisions at the right levels.

 I believe there are four key aspects that influence an organization’s managers and leaders to be decisive.
 These are:

-The culture of an organization refers to the values and beliefs espoused by the organization that guide managerial action.
-Furthermore, the basic assumptions that underpin the way business is conducted in the organization, how uncertainty is approached, and how power is deployed and used to meet its goals, together frame the cultural and political context in which decisions get taken.
+The culture of an organization refers to the values and beliefs espoused by the organization that guides managerial action.
+Furthermore, the basic assumptions underpin the way business conducted in the organization, how uncertainty approached, and how power deployed and used to meet its goals, together with frame the cultural and political context in which decisions get taken.
 Cultures are supportive of swift and effective decision-making when the values and beliefs are clearly written-down, and articulated as unambiguous guides to action – including in situations that are dynamic or changing.
-The guides could be in the form of protocols, procedures, or guidelines that are to be followed – without exception – even in complex circumstances.
+The guides could be in the form of protocols, procedures, or guidelines that are to follow – without exception – even in complex circumstances.

-If the protocols are subject to being violated or not followed consistently – especially by those in authority and who occasionally are known to cross the red lines – it can give rise to “decision-making paralysis” across the enterprise.
+If the protocols are subject to violated or not followed consistently – especially by those in authority and who occasionally known to cross the red lines – it can give rise to “decision-making paralysis” across the enterprise.
 Managers will try and second guess how the organization ‘actually’ wants them to act.
-Bits of information which might seem irrational or completely extraneous to the data needed for a sound or a rational decision, can also “crop up” and may be assigned far more emphasis than is needed.
+Bits of information which might seem irrational or completely extraneous to the data needed for a sound or a rational decision, can also “crop up” and may be assigned far more emphasis than needed.

 Smart enterprises rely more and more on business intelligence for effective decision-making.
-In this era of data mining, big data analyses, and real-time information collection from critical processes, there are vast amounts of data – and powerful analytical tools – available to help managers take informed decisions.
+In this era of data mining, big data analyses, and real-time information collection from critical processes, there are vast amounts of data – and powerful analytical tools – available to help managers make informed decisions.
 The analytical tools are able to pick up trends that might readily be missed without the powerful computing processes that support useful analytics.
-This provides managers a “glimpse into the future” and would enable them to take decisions today, that could affect the trajectory of their firms in a salutary and beneficial manner.
+This provides managers a “glimpse into the future” and would enable them to make decisions today, that could affect the trajectory of their firms in a salutary and beneficial manner.

 Organizations that are keen to be in the forefront of being able to make the most of opportunities, and lead the pack in their chosen industry will consciously need to willfully cultivate the capabilities of decisiveness in their managers.
-Not only that, they will also need to work on the remaining three factors ( enunciated above ) and create conditions where appropriate and effective decision-making becomes the hallmark of all key personnel in the organization.
+Not only that, but they will also need to work on the remaining three factors ( enunciated above ) and create conditions where appropriate and effective decision-making becomes the hallmark of all key personnel in the organization.

 Here are the specific skills and cognitive elements that the enterprise will need to cultivate in its managers.
-The aim of any intervention aimed at making people decisive is to enable them to take responsibility, and be accountable for, whatever role they might be in –even if the social architecture and other elements do not always encourage such an orientation.
+The aim of any intervention aimed at making people decisive is to enable them to take responsibility and be accountable for, whatever role they might be in.
+Even if the social architecture and other elements do not always encourage such an orientation.

-Typically entrepreneurial thinking is associated with being able to completely “short-circuit” and do away with bureaucratic thinking.
-Bureaucratic thinking, in turn, is characterized by employees and managers involved in tardy decision-making, seeking approvals from “higher management” and a general uncertainty about how to deal with any forks in the road.
-Most leaders want their people to be empowered and decisive, but if a person’s own choices – along with the social architecture – make a person vulnerable to the “ways of the firm” and create a sense of helplessness, the organization will not show evidence of effective or swift decision-making.
+Typically entrepreneurial thinking associated with being able to completely “short-circuit” and away with bureaucratic thinking.
+Bureaucratic thinking, in turn, characterized by employees and managers involved in tardy decision-making, seeking approvals from “higher management” and general uncertainty about how to deal with any forks in the road.
+Most leaders want their people to empowered and decisive, but if a person’s own choices – along with the social architecture – make a person vulnerable to the “ways of the firm” and create a sense of helplessness, the organization will not show evidence of effective or swift decision-making.